 This tournament began life as the Swiss Open in 1923, won by Scottish Golfer Alec Ross who would go on to have two further victories in 1925 and 1926.
 Ross is joined as the most successful golfer in the event by Auguste Boyer, Marcel Dallemagne, Harold Henning and Seve Ballestros who all have three wins.

-Swiss luxury watch manufacturer Omega have been the title sponsors of the European Masters in 2001 and they also back the Dubai Desert Classic which is played at the beginning of the season.
+Swiss luxury watch manufacturer Omega have been the title sponsors of the European Masters in 2001 and they also previously backed the Dubai Desert Classic which is played at the beginning of the season.

 |Crans-sur-Sierre GC||Crans Montana, Switzerland||6,848 Yards||€2,000,000|

 |Year||Winner||To Par||Winning Margin||Course|

 |2019||Sebastian Soderberg||-14||Playoff||Crans-sur-Sierre GC|

 |2017||Matt Fitzpatrick||-14||Playoff||Crans-sur-Sierre GC|

 Crans-sur-Sierre Golf Club is arguably the most picturesque golf course used by the European Tour.
 The course is set high up in the Swiss Alps in Crans Montana which is a world class skiing resort for much of the year.
 The air is clear and thin so balls fly considerably further than at sea level which cuts down the effective yardage of the par 70 even more than the 6,848 yards on the scorecard.

 European Tour players have more than enough power to get stuck into Crans-sur-Sierre which features a couple of drivable par fours.
 With length no defence, the course (which had the original design considerably reworked by Seve Ballesteros in 1999) uses hazards, run off areas and significant undulations to try to keep scoring down.